Code-Institute-Submissions/milestone-1/README.md

 * _**Images:**_

+  * **Copyright:** I believe its good practice for me as a beginner developer to learn about copyright and creative commons licences, and to be aware that using any images or content that is found on the internet can result in copyright infringement, and in doing so could potentially damage you or your employers business and reputation.
+  So for this project all the images used where sourced from royalty free stock photo websites that provided free for personal and commercail licence with no attribution required.

   *  The landing page club image was sourced from Maurício Mascaro at Pexels and comes with a free to use for personal and commercial licence with no attribution required.        https://www.pexels.com/photo/grayscale-photo-of-group-of-people-inside-stadium-788824/

   * In the Meet the Crew section, the female DJ image was sourced from Pixabay and comes with a free to use for personal and commercial licence with no attribution required.        https://pixabay.com/en/dj-live-music-music-live-1794970/